bp4924/toDoApp/README.md

 Add new item in text box.

-Click Add (or prress Enter) to add the item to the list
+Click Add (or press Enter) to add the item to the list

 Click the item to select